lihan97/MoTSE/README.md

 3. Run ./src/3.estimate_similarity.ipynb for estimating similarity of tasks in QM9 dataset.

 4. Run ./src/4.evaluate.ipynb for evaluating the performance on QM9 dataset.

+The expected output had been displayed in the ipynb files.
+And it takes around 5 hours to run these four steps.

 ## File Description
 * ./datasets/: This directory contains QM9 dataset, PCBA dataset, and Alchemy dataset used in paper.